 Established in 1887, Pomona College is a private liberal arts college in Claremont, Calif., about 35 miles east of Los Angeles.
 We offer a comprehensive curriculum, with 48 majors in the arts, humanities, social sciences and natural sciences.

 One of the premier liberal arts colleges in the nation, Pomona is a close-knit and diverse community of accomplished scholars, scientists, entrepreneurs and artists who are passionate about making a difference in the world.
-There are approximately 1,600 students, almost evenly divided between men and women.
-Admitted students from the Class of 2019 come from 47 states and 47 nationalities.
+There are approximately 1,747 students who come from 61 nations and 49 U.S. states, as well as the District of Columbia, Guam and Puerto Rico.

 With a student-faculty ratio of 8 to 1, our students work closely with their professors in the classroom, in the lab and in the field.
 And our location—within an hour of Los Angeles and the mountains, desert and beaches—provides countless opportunities for field study, research and internships.

-Almost all students live in one of 16 residence halls on our 140-acre campus.
-As the founding member of The Claremont Colleges, a unique consortium of seven colleges and graduate schools, we offer both the advantages of a small liberal arts college and the resources of a university.
+Almost all students live in one of 14 residence halls on our 140-acre campus.
+As the founding member of The Claremont Colleges, a unique consortium of seven colleges and graduate schools, we offer both the advantages of a small liberal arts college and the resources of a large university.

 Pomona College admits domestic applicants regardless of their ability to pay and then meets the full demonstrated need of all admitted students.
-Fifty-six percent of students receive financial aid.
+Fifty-five percent of students receive financial aid.